 Canon EOS R: I really wanted to get into the mirrorless market, and I didn’t want to change brands, so the EOS R was my selection.
 I love this camera, the EVF is amazing, and having manual focus peaking makes this pretty much my go-to camera at the moment.

-Being able to focus and see the peaking in times of the day when its hard to focus is fantastic, also in Bulb mode, you can see through your ND filter which helps you line up your shot without taking your filter off!
+Being able to focus and see the peaking in times of the day when its hard to focus is fantastic, also in Bulb mode, you can see through your ND filter (guide) which helps you line up your shot without taking your filter off!